-A second trail left a popular native gathering place on the beach near the Edmonds marsh and probably up Shell Creek to Lake Ballinger.
-It continued east, paralleling McCleer Creek, to the winter village of \lambda ahwa'dis (tlah-WAH-dees),

-'something growing or sprouting,' near what is now the City of Bothell.
+A second trail left a popular native gathering place on the beach near the Edmonds marsh and followed the present route of Edmonds Way to Lake Ballinger.
+It continued east, paralleling Lyon Creek, to the winter village of Xahwa'dis (tlah-WAHdees), 'something growing or sprouting,' near what is now the City of Bothell.
 This village was associated with the stsapabš (s-tsahp-AHBSH),'Willow people," who gave their name to the Sammamish River and Lake Sammamish.
-The willow (Salix lasiandra), $\mathbf{sc'a'p}$ (STSAHP), grew profusely along the natural levees of this stream and formed graceful borders for its meandering channel.49

-Edmonds pioneer Etta Jones Brackett (1859-), wife of pioneering logger George Brackett (1821-1927), described a path between pioneer communities of Edmonds and Bothell.
+The willow (Salix lasiandra), sc'a'p (STSAHP), grew profusely along the natural levees of this stream and formed graceful borders for its meandering channel.49 Edmonds pioneer Etta Jones Brackett (1859-), wife of pioneering logger George Brackett (1821-1927), described a path between pioneer communities of Edmonds and Bothell.